-Unicorn Slime is one of our favorite borax-free slime recipes.
-My kids are obsessed with slime and unicorns.
+This Unicorn Slime Recipe is one of our favorite borax-free slime recipes.
+How to make unicorn slime became a mission because my kids are obsessed with slime and unicorns.

 How to Make Unicorn Slime

 A quality glue is the secret to making perfect unicorn slime.
 It brings out the pastel colors that make this slime so beautiful and fun to play with.

 A kid-friendly slime recipe is super important to us.
 The last thing you want is kids playing with harsh chemicals.

 This recipe is a win-win.
 Kids can get in on the mixing and help create this fun slime!